Ali Raza

 If none of the above options are possible, fasting for three days is required.
 These days don't need to be consecutive.

-3. Violation of Hajj Sanctity (Ihram)
+3. Kaffarah for Violation of Hajj Sanctity (Ihram)

 Violating the sanctity of Hajj, including physical restrictions or other offenses, leads to penalties.
 These penalties typically include specific remedies.